-> - Skilled Nursing Facilities (SNF) provide nursing care to residents and must be equipped to administer medications, injections and provide other nursing functions.
+- Skilled Nursing Facilities (SNF) provide nursing care to residents and must be equipped to administer medications and injections and to provide other nursing functions.
 Under certain limited conditions, Medicare may pay some nursing home costs, but for a limited time only.

 If your parent becomes impaired, you may face a host of new legal and financial issues.
 Typical concerns include:

-- Who will make important health care decisions; and
+- Who will make important health care decisions

 - How to plan for long-term care